ykhan1999/zero2w_80211ah/README.md

 2. Heltec HT-HC01P or other SPI-based MM6108 board

 ### Step 1: Wiring
-Connect the SPI pins to the Raspberry Pi headers per the table below:
+If using the HT-HC01P with the official debug board, connect the pins as follows:
-* Notes: If using the HT-HC01P, prototyping the wiring is a lot easier if you use the official debug board.
-If you decide to use different RPi GPIO pins, you will have to update the device tree overlay accordingly.
+* Notes: Although the provided scripts should work with any SPI-based board, if you use another board, you will need to wire pins accordingly to the pinout of your board.
+You will also need to update the device tree overlay files to reflect your new wiring.
 ```
 #SPI interface (GPIO 7-11, only 8-11 used)
 #+----------------+--------------------+----------------------------+------------------------------+